jordanbaracatt/Overview-of-MakerDAO-design/readme.md

-* Our user profiles serve as a low fidelity and assumptive starting point to better understand the different types of people who may interact with the different interfaces within the Maker ecosystem *
+*Our user profiles serve as a low fidelity and assumptive starting point to better understand the different types of people who may interact with the user interfaces within the Maker ecosystem*